-- Extensive Important Mapped Area for the Swift Parrot.
-Impacts to these areas are a potential SAII; - Two (2) Threatened Ecological Communities (TEC) (Swamp Sclerophyll Forest on Coastal Floodplains of the NSW North Coast, Sydney Basin and South East Corner Bioregions and Freshwater Wetlands on Coastal Floodplains of the NSW North Coast, Sydney Basin and South East Corner Bioregions); - Extensive occurrence of Earps Gum, a species credit species; - Extensive known habitat for a further three species credit species (Koala, Squirrel Glider and Wallum Froglet); and - Potential habitat for additional species credit species for which adequate survey could not be undertaken due to the survey timing and duration.
+High Biodiversity Value Location Further Assessment Requirements Important Mapped Area for the Swift Parrot The majority is in the DAREZ and Environmental Protection Area.
+Impacts in the development area are a potential SAII Direct impacts in the development area, and any associated indirect impacts, are a potential SAII and would be assessed in detail as part of a future BDAR.
+Two (2) Threatened Ecological Communities (TEC): Swamp Sclerophyll Forest on Coastal Floodplains of the NSW North Coast, Sydney Basin and South East Corner Bioregions; and The majority is in the Environmental Protection Area.
+Also occurs in the DAREZ and development area.
+Impacts in the development area, and any associated indirect impacts, would be assessed in detail as part of a future BDAR.
+Freshwater Wetlands on Coastal Floodplains of the NSW North Coast, Sydney Basin and South East Corner Bioregions.
+Occurs in the DAREZ only.
+Further assessment is not required.
+Extensive occurrence of Earps Gum Occurs in the DAREZ only.
+Further assessment is not required.
+Extensive known habitat for a further three species credit species (Koala, Squirrel Glider and Wallum Froglet) The majority of the known habitat is in the DAREZ and Environmental Protection Area.
+Small areas occur in the development area.
+Impacts in the development area, and any associated indirect impacts, would be assessed in detail as part of a future BDAR.
+Potential habitat for additional species credit species for which adequate survey could not be undertaken due to the survey timing and duration.
+Potentially in the development area.
+Impacts in the development area, and any associated indirect impacts, would be assessed in detail as part of a future BDAR.